kubpi/bike-rental-website/README.md

 # Bike Rental Website
-Bike Rental Web Application is a platform designed to facilitate the process of bike rentals.
-The application allows users to easily access information about available bikes, view detailed information about each bike.
-User can manage avaible products in home page (deleting or adding products in json file using http requests).
+The Bike Rental Web Application is a platform designed to simplify the process of renting bikes.
+It provides users with easy access to information about available bikes and allows them to view detailed descriptions of each bike.
+The application also offers the ability to manage available products on the home page, including adding or deleting products using HTTP requests to a JSON file.

 ### Deployed website - https://bike-rental-website.netlify.app/